 Trained in architecture, Suzy delved into the art scene as a festival producer for Digital Art + Culture Festival 2011/2015.
 Following that, Suzy became involved as a curator for art exhibitions in the Southeast Asia, Japan and Taiwan such as Media Art Kitchen and Transient Glocal.
 By 2015, Suzy expanded her art practice to make art installations in public spaces.
 Her installations are often commissioned and presented at local art festivals.
 In 2018, she was an artist-in-residency at Balles Artes Projects for "Namamahay" curated by Dayang Yroala in the Philippines.
 In 2020, Suzy's interactive sound installation "Jungle of Nusa" won the General Prize Award, where it was selected from 280 international entries.
 "Jungle of Nusa" was exhibited at Media Ambition Tokyo at Shibuya, Tokyo in 2020.

-Suzy lives and works in Kuala Lumpur with her daughter, husband and two cats.
+Suzy lives and works in Kuala Lumpur with her teenage daughter.